Emergency services

 You may need to be evacuated to New Zealand or Australia if you become seriously ill or injured.
 Medical evacuation can be very expensive.

 No hyperbaric or decompression chambers are available.
-If you need to be treated for decompression sickness, you'll be evacuated to the nearest treatment centre in New Zealand.
+If you need to be treated for decompression sickness, you'll be evacuated to the nearest treatment centre in either Tahiti or New Zealand.

 Registered dive companies carry basic treatment equipment to meet Professional Association of Diving Instructors (PADI) standards.